markd2/MarkDnD/youtube.md

 * Matt Koebel Office Hours : https://www.youtube.com/watch?v=cpHN-sm__o0&list=PLAmPx8nWedFVGdrP2JmcYzdvZC8sWV5b4
   Unfortunately he _really_ screwed up last April and got internet-cancelled, but he is/was an excellent DM (his Roll20 games are some of my favorites), and this office hours show has a lot of excellent advice both general and specific on RPG and at-the-table relationships.
+Plus he covers a ton of RPG systems (Mosueguard, Burning Wheel, Powered by the Apocolypse, creator of Dungeon World, and on and on), so it's not just D&D.

 * Guy Sclanders _How to be a Great GM_ : https://www.youtube.com/user/Bon3zmann .
 A lot of
   storytelling and building advice.
-He did one of my favorite live-plays (Save or Dice: Kharos Stones)[https://www.youtube.com/watch?v=q02LrG0Cpq8&list=PLxKZIGQZ0G2Y5aBzLq2a_PzSY7Km4DYA1] , which has some brilliant NPCs (like the talking donkey with a Sean Connery voice).
+He did one of my favorite live-plays (Save or Dice: [haros Stones](https://www.youtube.com/watch?v=q02LrG0Cpq8&list=PLxKZIGQZ0G2Y5aBzLq2a_PzSY7Km4DYA1) , which has some brilliant NPCs (like the talking donkey with a Sean Connery voice).
 Somewhere on his chanel are his prep streams for each session, and cool to watch the plan vs the what actually ahppened.

 * Seth Skorkowsky : https://www.youtube.com/channel/UCQs8-UJ7IHsrzhQ-OQOYBmg .
 Module reviews
   (Call of Cthulhu and Traveller) and RPG advice and story time.
 A really engaging presenter, and his skit characters (Jack the NPC, Dweebles, etc) are surprisingly not cringy.

 * The Dungeon Run : Live on Caffeine (http://caffeine.tv/thedungeonrun) - archive  https://www.youtube.com/watch?v=mJIAatNWLMM&list=PLkgwwAiuZ301FVTHCyuuqAU39jIeAD8g_ .
 Highly produced live play.
 Jeff Canatta is pretty amazing at building the story and bringing the NPCs to life.
 The characters have a great chemistry.
-Most fun catching it live 9pm eastern on wednesdays.
-Plus there's a puppet mindflayer.
+Most fun catching it live 9pm eastern on wednesdays to enjoy the chat and "props" giving (3-D animated fidget toys).
+Plus there's a puppet mindflayer who is the host.

 * Web DM : https://www.youtube.com/channel/UC7XFmdssWgaPzGyGbKk8GaQ - pun nerd interviews
   DM expert.
 The intros and outtakes are usually really clever.
 They're long, so I sometimes